 Two leading venture capital firms, Boost VC and Blockchain Capital are both taking a closer look at Ethereum companies.
 Boost VC is clearly indicating their interest in Ethereum businesses by stressing the cohesiveness of the developers and the strong leadership exhibited by Buterin.
 Brock Pierce, founder of Blockchain Capital indicates that his firm is looking beyond Bitcoin for startups this year, saying:

 ... you’re going to see the use of other blockchains beyond Bitcoin, such as these permissioned ledgers that a lot of financial institutions are interested in, but also even other public blockchains like Ethereum.

 One startup that has many people excited is Augur, which is building a predictive modeling system that is built on Ethereum.

 Venture money is also moving towards Ethereum mining pools such as BTCS.
 Charles Allen, CEO of bitcoin mining outfit BTCS, noted that his firm recently built custom Ethereum mining rigs as part of a pilot program due to the escalating price of ether.

 The billion-dollar capitalization of Ethereum has clearly raised its profile and potential of its currency, Ether as a powerful form of currency and investment.

 We're sure to see other startups and businesses who will recognize this reality and provide investing capabilities to harness the potential of Ether as a currency.

-The growth and interest in Ethereum is making it clear that the discussion about cryptocurrencies can no longer be limited to Bitcoin.
-As more startups and money continue to chase the potential of Ethereum it’s imperative that anyone following the digital currency space needs to keep up to date to what’s going on with Ethereum.
+The growth and interest in Ethereum are making it clear that the discussion about cryptocurrencies can no longer be limited to Bitcoin.
+As more startups and money continue to chase the potential of Ethereum it’s imperative that anyone following the digital currency space needs to keep up to date with what’s going on with Ethereum.